 Advantages of Mesh topology

-1. No data traffic issues as there is a dedicated link between two devices which means the link is only available for those two devices.
+1. No data loss: No data traffic issues as there is a dedicated link between two devices which means the link is only available for those two devices.

 Disadvantages of Mesh topology